-After much discussion on whether to exit Yosemite via the CA-120, CA-140 or the CA-41, we decide to take the slightly less straightforward route of CA-41 so that we can visit Mariposa Grove on the way out… You can never see too many trees can you?
+After much discussion on whether to exit Yosemite via the CA-120, CA-140 or the CA-41, we decide to take the slightly less straightforward route of CA-41 so that we can visit Mariposa Grove on the way out… You can never see too many big trees can you?

 After doing two circuits of the parking lot in the Fletchemobile, we decide that the big trees aren’t going anywhere, and it gives us yet another excuse to come back.
 So, earlier than expected, we’re on the road to San Francisco.

-Tiff the crazy GPS is telling us that our exit is approaching… and that’s how we find ourselves in the Financial District.
+Tiff the crazy GPS is telling us that our exit is approaching.
+This is when we find ourselves lost in the Financial District.
 In the middle of rush-hour on a Friday afternoon.
 With the Fletchemobile facing impossible angles as it negotiates its first San Francisco hill.
 And no GPS.
 Tiff gets intimidated by the huge skyscrapers and loses her signal altogether.
 I’m frantically trying to locate our position on a very sketchy street map, and we eventually find ourselves on Lombard Street.

-Fab, our hotel’s just on the left…next left turn… Except there are restrictions on turning left off Lombard Street and we’re smack bank in the middle of them.
-Tiff clearly shows no mind to these restrictions and forcefully suggests we turn left NOW.
+Our hotel’s just on the left.
+Take the next left.
+Except there are restrictions on turning left off Lombard Street and we’re smack bank in the middle of them.
+Tiff shows no mind to these restrictions and forcefully suggests we turn left NOW.
 And then forcefully suggests that we do a U-Turn NOW.
 We ignore Tiff, who has clearly never been to San Francisco before in her short life.
 Finally we swing a right-turn, then another right-turn, until we’re on Webster Street, and the Hotel Del Sol is in sight.

 We check in; and once in our room, Mr Fletche has a well-deserved beer and I nurse a horrific San-Francisco traffic-induced headache.
 Or maybe it’s the multi-coloured walls of our room which are causing the headache..

 Mr Fletche orders the Seafood Risotto, and I make the mistake of ordering the Fisherman’s Platter.
 I say mistake, not because the food was in any way bad – it wasn’t – but because the plate was huge.
 And piled and piled and piled some more with fried shrimp, fried calamari, fried rock fillets.
 Oh, and fries.
 This meal would definitely have served both of us.
 I barely make a dent in the mountain of food.
 If our hotel room had been equipped with a fridge, I could have eaten leftover fried seafood for days.

-Completely stuffed to the gills (see what I did there, a little “fishy” pun…), we make our way back the way we came to Hotel Del Sol.
+Completely stuffed to the gills (pun intended), we make our way back the way we came to Hotel Del Sol.
 Strangely the walk seems longer going back than it did going.
 Tomorrow we’re off to explore San Francisco properly!
 Find out how our day went here!